Toronto's Historical Plaques

 Photos by Alan L Brown - Posted September, 2006

-In the lobby of a building at 95 Wellington Street West (just to the east of this building at 107 Wellington Street West) is an Ontario Heritage Trust plaque which says:
+In the lobby of a building at 95 Wellington Street West (just to the east of this building at 107 Wellington Street West) is this Ontario Heritage Trust plaque which says:

 Plaque coordinates: 43.64670 -79.38221